-- 1. Strengthening and Managing Seasonal Volatilities: Given the importance of seasonal volatilities in both time series (commodity deposit contract returns and futures contract returns), recommended that policymakers market participants conduct a more detailed analysis of these volatilities and plan to address unusual seasonal fluctuations.
+- 1. Strengthening and Managing Seasonal Volatilities: Given the importance of seasonal volatilities in both time series (commodity deposit contract returns and futures contract returns). it is recommended that policymakers and market participants conduct a more detailed analysis of these volatilities and plan to address unusual seasonal fluctuations.
 These plans could include launching derivative financial instruments, such as options or futures contracts, that aid in managing volatility risks. - 2.
-Supporting Hedging Tools: Considering the significant impact of shocks and past
+Supporting Hedging Tools: Considering the significant impact of shocks and past volatilities on contract returns, the development and promotion of hedging tools, like futures and other derivatives, can help investors better manage risks arising from fluctuations.
+This is especially crucial during periods of high market volatility.

-- volatilities on contract returns, the development and promotion of hedging tools, like futures and other derivatives, can help investors better manage risks arising from fluctuations.
-This is especially crucial during periods of high market volatility. - Incorporating Seasonal and Daily Patterns in Portfolio Composition: The results indicate that the optimal ratio for commodity deposit contracts varies across different seasons and weekdays.
-Policymakers and investors should be of these mindful changes appropriate times, adjust their portfolio composition based on a detailed analysis of seasonal and daily changes.
-This strategy risk reduction in and enhancement.
+Incorporating Seasonal and Daily Patterns 3. in Portfolio Composition: The results indicate that the optimal ratio for commodity deposit contracts varies across different seasons and weekdays.
+Policymakers and investors should be of these mindful changes and. at appropriate times, adjust their portfolio composition based on a detailed analysis of seasonal and daily changes.
+This strategy risk reduction aids in and vield enhancement.